IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 ### Changing hosting URLs

-A manufacturer has been hosting a MUD file at https://example.com/household/products/mudfiles/toaster.json and wishes to move it to https://mud.example/example.com/toasters/model1945/mud.json
+A manufacturer has been hosting a MUD file at https://example.com/household/products/mudfiles/toaster.json and wishes to move it to https://mud.example/hosthold/products/mudfiles/toaster.json

-The manufacturer simply changes the MUD-URL contained with the files at the old location to have a value of https://example.com/mudfiles/toasters/model1945/mud.json.
+The scenario is much the same as for {{file-structure-change}}, and can be handled in the same fashion.
-The manufacturer has to continue to host at the old location until such time as it is sure that all MUD controllers have loaded the new data, and that all devices in the field have upgraded their URL.
+This situation is likely to occur when one company acquires another.

-A 301 Redirect that changed the hostname SHOULD NOT be accepted by MUD controllers.
+Note, however, that a 301 Redirect that changed the hostname SHOULD NOT be accepted by MUD controllers.

 ### Changing Signing Authority